-Dr Elke Seppanen is a post-doctoral researcher within the Bacterial Respiratory Disease Group (BRIDG) at the Telethon Kids Institute.
-Her PhD in stem cell research and extensive experience in immunology, cell and molecular biology gained from previous post-doctoral and research assistant positions have proved valuable for her work here in BRIDG.
+Dr Elke Seppanen is Program Manager of the Bacterial Respiratory Disease Group (BRIDG) at the Wesfarmers Centre of Vaccines and Infectious Diseases, based at Telethon Kids Institute.
+Dr Seppanen brings over 20 years of research experience, ranging from discovery science to clinical trials.
+Her PhD in stem cell research and extensive experience in immunology, cell and molecular biology and clinical lab coordination gained from previous post-doctoral, research assistant and lab management positions have proved invaluable for her work at BRIDG.

-Dr Seppanen joined the team in 2019 and her work aligns with the team’s vision to reduce the global burden of ear and lung disease through discovery, translation and collaboration.
-Dr Seppanen’s research aims to investigate the pathogenesis of respiratory diseases to contribute to the development of improved preventative therapies and treatments for pneumococcal and Haemophilus Influenzae diseases.
+In her role as Program Manager, Dr Seppanen supports the team’s vision to reduce the global burden of ear and lung disease through discovery, translation and collaboration.
+She also contributes to the team’s research program which aims to investigate the pathogenesis of respiratory diseases to contribute to the development of improved preventative therapies and treatments for pneumococcal and Haemophilus Influenzae diseases.

-With a two-pronged approach, we are now working on ways to prevent this bacterium from causing disease and developing new strategies to target the bacteria in the middle ear to prevent reinfection and repeat surgery.
-Dr Seppanen also has a small project investigating maternal-infant transfer of pneumococcal and Haemophilus Influenzae antibodies in high-risk populations to guide maternal immunisation strategies.
+With a two-pronged approach, the BRIDG team are working on ways to prevent this bacterium from causing disease and developing new strategies to target the bacteria in the middle ear to prevent reinfection and repeat surgery.

 Evidence of maternal transfer of antigen-specific antibodies in serum and breast milk to infants at high-risk of S. pneumoniae and H. influenzae disease